-October Events in Claremont Canyon
+July Events in Claremont Canyon

 For all stewardship work: Please wear long sleeves, long pants, work gloves and sturdy shoes with good tread or boots and bring a bottle of water.
 We will supply tools and gloves but feel free to bring your own.
-Dress in layers as the weather and temperature changes.

-Share this Newsletter with your friends
+Share the monthly message with your friends